facebook

 What is Evolution?

-The theory of evolution made popular by the naturalist, Charles Darwin, emerged in the 19th century.
-Erasmus Darwin, Charles’ grandfather was also a naturalist and inchoately conceived of the theory as early as the 18th century.
-It argues that animal species gradually change over geological ages in order to adapt to their changing habitats.
-Charles Darwin’s theory of gradual evolution included concepts such as the survival of the fittest, natural selection, and ongoing speciation.
-Initially, these evolutionary ideas did not trouble Christian believers.
-However, thinkers of many kinds have since made it a contentious topic among Christians.
+Charles Darwin, the naturalist, popularized the theory of evolution in the 19th century.
+Erasmus Darwin, Charlesโ€™ grandfather, was also a naturalist and conceived of the theory as early as the 18th century.
+It argues that animal and plant species gradually change over geological ages in order to adapt to their changing habitats.
+Charles Darwinโ€™s theory of gradual evolution included concepts such as the survival of the fittest, natural selection, and ongoing speciation, that is, the creation of newer forms of life out of old ones.
+Initially, these evolutionary ideas did not trouble Christian believers, as human-controlled breeding of animals showed the potential for change and had been practiced for centuries.
+But evolution has become a moral challenge for Christians because it questions humanity’s origin and our moral relationship to God, our Creator.

-Physicalist naturalists saw Darwin’s theory supporting the conclusion that living organisms are the result of chance or a determined chain of physical events.
-Many of these thinkers used this claim to then argue that there is no creator.
-Given this this theory, it seems God is no longer necessary for explaining the origins of living things.
-In recent decades, the scientific community has largely accepted the theory of evolution along with certain superadded conclusions.
-These include that life arose from inorganic material which in turn indicates divine intervention as an unnecessary cause.
-Certain aspects of these ideas are obviously at odds with the Christian faith in one way or another.
+Physicalist naturalists supported Darwinโ€™s theory that living organisms are the result of chance, not a pre-determined chain of physical events.
+They argued that there is no Creator and that God is no longer necessary for explaining the origins of living things.
+In recent decades, the scientific community has largely accepted the theory of evolution along with certain added conclusions.
+These include the fact that life arose from inorganic material, making divine intervention unnecessary.
+These ideas are obviously at odds with the Christian faith in many ways.

 Why is it controversial among Christians?

-Evolutionary theory and its supposed consequences sparked lively debates among scientists, philosophers, theologians, Christians, non-Christians, theists, and atheists continuing today.
-People commonly know this debate as “evolution versus creationism.”
-It is a prominent point of discussion in the wider debate of the supposed conflicts between science and religion.
+“Evolution versus Creationism” theory sparks lively debates among scientists, philosophers, theologians, Christians, non-Christians, theists, and atheists.
+It is part of the wider debate of the supposed conflicts between science and religion.
 This controversy has even stirred debate among Christians themselves.
-Certain Christians embrace reason as a valid source of knowledge and argue compatibility between the theories of evolution and creationism.
-Such Christians view the “evolution versus creationism” moniker as proposing a false dichotomy.
-Cardinal Joseph Ratzinger’s (Benedict XVI) book, ‘In the Beginning…’ is a good source in recent years on this position.
+Some Christians embrace science as a valid source of knowledge and argue compatibility between the theories of evolution and creationism.
+Such Christians view the โ€œevolution versus creationism” as a false dichotomy.
+Cardinal Joseph Ratzingerโ€™s (later Pope Benedict XVI) book, โ€˜In the Beginningโ€ฆโ€™ is a good source in recent years on this position.

-Other Christians, tend to see anything apart from scripture and revelation with a great deal of skepticism.
-In such cases, Christian communities tend to explicitly condemn reason as a valid source of knowledge.
-Famous theologian, Karl Barth, was famous for explicitly condemning the notion of natural theology.
-According to him reason can be used to justify any conclusion whatsoever.
+Other Believers are skeptical of any doctrine outside of scripture.
+Some Christian communities explicitly condemn reason as a valid source of knowledge.
+Theologian Karl Barth famously condemned the notion of natural theology.
+Barth said reason can be used to justify any conclusion whatsoever.
 The admixture of reason and revelation, according to Barth, tended to abominable doctrines.
-So he felt it was better to clearly separate the two in one’s thought.
+So he felt it was better to clearly separate the two in oneโ€™s thought.

 What is evolution?

 In biology, ‘evolution’ describes the process by which a population of organisms changes gradually over time.
-Given enough time, the process of evolution brings about diverse species from within the single family tree of life.
-This “common descent” postulates that all life today is descended from the same parents when traced back far enough.
-Other Naturalists, such as Alfred Russel Wallace independently arrived at similar ideas at roughly the same time as Darwin.
+Given enough time, the process of evolution brings about new species from within the single-family tree of life.
+This โ€œcommon descentโ€ postulates that all life today is descended from the same parents when traced back far enough.
+Other Naturalists, such as Alfred Russel Wallace, independently arrived at similar ideas at roughly the same time as Darwin.
 The corroboration of observations and ideas gave rise and credibility to the scientific theory and study of evolution.

 The study of evolutionary biology and evidence for common descent emerges from five distinct research areas.
 Evolutionary biologists perform studies of comparative anatomy, observe organisms’ development from embryos, categorize creatures according to the strata they occupy in the fossil records, analyze DNA sequences and gene flow, examine the geographical distribution of species over time, and study the adaptations in modern organisms over time.
 When these data points converge, it suggests an evolutionary change has taken place.